MCT-master/mct-master.github.io/_posts/2019-04-19-The_Sound_of_Traffic.md

   <figcaption>Figure 7: Prototype-2, Motorbikes in the North East & South East Region</figcaption>
 </figure>

-We bet, you would also like to listen to the sonification of the third region of our second prototype.
-Just follow the
-<a href="https://github.com/shreejayshrestha/MCT4046_Sonification_Project" target="_blank">**github repository**</a> and you will get access to all the sonification, scripts, data files and other files related to this project.
+We bet you would also like to listen to the sonification of the third region of our second prototype and see full codes.
+Great!
+Just follow the <a href="https://github.com/shreejayshrestha/MCT4046_Sonification_Project" target="_blank">**GitHub repository**</a> and you will get access to all the sonification, codes, scripts, data files and other files related to this project.

 ## Future Work.

-At the moment, the model covers sonification of data for individual vehicle for the given period of time.
-Since running the sonification for the three vehicle types can still masks each other and hide potential patterns of data.
-So, the sound design can be improved to make the sounds distinct as much as possible.
+Currently, the prototype 2 covers sonification of data for individual vehicle for a given period of time only.
+Running the sonification for the three vehicle types can mask each other and hide potential patterns of data.
+So, the sound design can be improved to make the sonification distinct as much as possible.
 Similarly, additional features can be introduced to the system such as the ability to select a preferred time period, to select certain transportation methods and regions etc. A data visualization tool can also be introduced to support the sonification model with multiple methods of visualizations to choose from.
 Another interesting suggestion appeared to build an API for sonification of traffic data of England, or any country with options for selecting different regions and different vehicles.
 The API could be extensively used for analysis and or for understanding the growth of traffic in the chosen region via sonification.

 ## Acknowledgement
 We are very grateful to Anna Xambo, our teacher for the MCT4046 Sonification and Sound Design course for exposing us to many experts and professionals working in the areas of sonification and sound design through this course.
-We would also like to thank her for guiding us in dveloping prototype 1.
-Similarly, we would like to extend our heartfelt gratitude to Thomas Hermann for sharing his plethora of knowledge on sonification and also for providing us with his slides and python script which helped us practice, learn and expand our knowledge on sonification.
-Likewise, we would also like to credit Thomas for allowing us to borrow his code and own it while developing it in the project as prototype 2.
+We would also like to thank her for guiding us in developing prototype 1.
+Similarly, we would like to extend our heartfelt gratitude to Thomas Hermann for sharing his plethora of knowledge on sonification.
+Likewise, we would also like to credit Thomas for providing us with his slides and python script and credit him for the prototype 2.
+All of them helped us practice, learn and expand our knowledge on sonification.

 # Thank you.